Reviewing VirnetX (VHC) & Its Peers

 |2.61

 As a group, “Patent owners & lessors” companies have a potential upside of 43.04%.
-Given VirnetX’s rivals higher possible upside, analysts clearly believe VirnetX has less favorable growth aspects than its rivals.
+Given VirnetX’s peers higher possible upside, analysts clearly believe VirnetX has less favorable growth aspects than its peers.

-VirnetX has a beta of 0.57, indicating that its share price is 43% less volatile than the S&P 500.
-Comparatively, VirnetX’s rivals have a beta of 0.89, indicating that their average share price is 11% less volatile than the S&P 500.
+VirnetX has a beta of 0.57, meaning that its stock price is 43% less volatile than the S&P 500.
+Comparatively, VirnetX’s peers have a beta of 0.89, meaning that their average stock price is 11% less volatile than the S&P 500.

 Profitability

-This table compares VirnetX and its rivals’ net margins, return on equity and return on assets.
+This table compares VirnetX and its peers’ net margins, return on equity and return on assets.

 |Net Margins